desainalika-max/Group-3-DATA201-422-/README.md

 ### Known limitations

 1. `Location Id` is an SA2 area code, not a name or coordinate.
-No location-name lookup exists in this file, so it can't yet be filtered to Christchurch-only or joined to the listings data by name — a separate SA2-to-district lookup (e.g. from Stats NZ) is needed before next week's merge.
+No location-name lookup exists in this file, so it can't yet be filtered to Christchurch-only or joined to the listings data by name, a separate SA2-to-district lookup (e.g. from Stats NZ) is needed before next week's merge.
 2. The kNN distance calculation treats `Location Id` as categorical (same area vs. different), not as spatial distance.
 Different SA2 codes aren't numerically "close" to each other, so cross-location neighbour matching leans more on dwelling type and bond/rent figures than true geographic proximity.
 3. Bond data is quarterly while listings are monthly, so any merge will compare a single quarterly figure against up to three monthly listings figures.